Search for a rare disease

 Hypoplastic left heart syndrome

-Newborn infants with the condition are generally born at full term and initially appear healthy.
-As the arterial duct closes, systemic perfusion decreases, resulting in hypoxemia, acidosis, and cardiogenic shock.
+Newborn infants with HLHS are generally born at full term.
+Initially appearing healthy, they are dependent upon the patent ductus arteriosus (PDA) for systemic blood flow.
+As the PDA closes, systemic perfusion decreases, resulting in hypoxemia, acidosis, and cardiogenic shock.
 Usually, no heart murmur (or a non-specific heart murmur) is detected.
 The second heart sound is loud and single because of aortic atresia.
 Often the liver is enlarged secondary to congestive heart failure.
+The spectrum of cardiac malformations can be distinguished by the status of the mitral and aortic valves.
+At the severe end of the spectrum is the aortic and mitral valve atresia (AA/MA) subtype that is associated with an absent or a slit-like left ventricle and diminutive aortic arch.
+The two other subtypes, aortic atresia with mitral stenosis (AA/MS), and aortic and mitral stenosis (AS/MS) subtype, have variable ventricular hypoplasia with a discrete left ventricular cavity.

-The embryologic cause of the disease, as in the case of most congenital cardiac defects, is not fully known.
+As is the case of most congenital cardiac defects, the embryologic cause of the disease is not fully known.

-Differential diagnosis includes other left-sided obstructive lesions where the systemic circulation is dependent on ductal flow (critical aortic stenosis, coarctation of the aorta, interrupted aortic arch: see these terms).
+Differential diagnosis includes other left-sided obstructive lesions where the systemic circulation is dependent on ductal flow (critical aortic stenosis, coarctation of the aorta, interrupted aortic arch).

 Management and treatment